What Is a Car Insurance Deductible?

 How Does a Deductible Work When You File a Claim?

-Your deductible is subtracted from the total claim payout, so you never send money to your insurer.
-Here's how the math works:
+Your deductible is subtracted from your claim payout after a covered loss, so you never send money to your insurer.
+Here's how it works:

 For example, a collision causes $4,500 in damage.
-With a $1,000 deductible, your insurer pays $3,500 and you owe the repair shop your $1,000 share directly.
-If the damage only totals $800 and your deductible is $1,000, your insurer pays nothing and the entire cost falls to you.
-In that scenario, filing a claim isn't worth it.
-Paying out of pocket preserves your claims-free discount.
+With a $1,000 deductible, your insurer pays $3,500, and you pay the repair shop $1,000 directly.
+If the damage only totals $800 and your deductible is $1,000, your insurer pays nothing and you cover the full cost yourself.
+In that case, filing a claim isn't worth it.
+Paying out of pocket keeps your claims-free discount intact.

 Comprehensive claims work the same way.
-Your car gets stolen, your insurer determines the actual cash value (ACV) is $18,000, and your deductible is $500.
+Say your car gets stolen and your insurer sets the actual cash value (ACV) at $18,000 with a $500 deductible.
 You receive $17,500.
-ACV accounts for depreciation, so a newer car yields a higher payout than an older one with the same deductible.
+ACV accounts for depreciation, so a newer car produces a higher payout than an older one with the same deductible.

 money icon